Performance Analysis of Cell-Free Massive MIMO under Imperfect LoS Phase Tracking: Data Detection

 \subsection{Ergodic Rates}

 Under imperfect phase tracking, both the estimated phase $\hat{\theta}_{k,l}$ and the true phase $\theta_{k,l}$ are random quantities that are statistically related through the phase estimation error.
-We evaluate the network performance using two widely used bounds on the achievable spectral efficiency (SE) of user $k$—namely, the lower bound based on use-and-then-forget (UatF)~\cite{Demir2021} decoding and the upper bound based on the optimistic ergodic rate (OER), introduced as a genie-aided bound in~\cite{Demir2021}.
+To provide a comprehensive performance assessment, we evaluate the system using two widely used bounds on the achievable spectral efficiency (SE)- namely the lower bound based on use-and-then-forget (UatF)~\cite{Demir2021} decoding and the upper bound based on the optimistic ergodic rate (OER), introduced as a genie-aided bound in~\cite{Demir2021}.
 These bounds remain valid under imperfect phase tracking, since the expectations in these bounds implicitly average over all sources of randomness, including small-scale fading and LoS phase estimates.

-\paragraph{Use-and-then-forget (UatF) Bound} The UatF bound models the case where CSI is exploited for beamforming but not for decoding.
-The ergodic SE $R_k$ of user $k$ is lower bounded by
+\paragraph{Use-and-then-forget (UatF) Bound} The UatF bound models the case where instantaneous CSI is exploited for beamforming but not for decoding.
+The ergodic SE $R_k$ of user $k$ is lower bounded by~\cite{Demir2021}